Содержание:

 ✍ Algorithm:

-- Open Visual Studio.
+- Open the Visual Studio.

-- Create Console Application with the name
+- Create a Console Application with the name

-. - Make sure that the file
+Program.csfile and rename it intoL3Lab2.cs. - Make sure that the file

-method, then press enter to create a new line. - Output the phrase "Prime numbers: ":
+Mainmethod, then press enter to create a new line. - Output the phrase "Prime numbers: ":

-- Declare two integer variables, the counters for the loops:
+- Declare two integer variables - the counters for the loops:

 - Create an outer

-.
+forloop with a counter calledouter.
 This loop has to iterate through all the numbers in the interval [2,99] (or you can also use the code snippet for + Tab(twice)): - Create a nested

-.
+forloop (within the previous loop) with a counter calledinner.
 This loop has to check whether or not every number is a prime number.
 If it is, the prime has to be outputted: - A prime number is a natural number greater than 1 that cannot be formed by multiplying two smaller natural numbers.
 A natural number greater than 1 that is not prime is called a composite number.

 - For example, 5 is prime because the only ways of writing it as a product,

-, involve 5 itself. - 6 is composite because it is the product of two numbers (
+1 × 5or5 × 1, involve 5 itself. - 6 is composite because it is the product of two numbers (

-) that are both smaller than 6. - Primes are central in number theory because of the fundamental theorem of arithmetic: every natural number greater than 1 is either a prime itself or can be factorized as a product of primes that is unique up to their order.
+2 × 3) that are both smaller than 6. - Primes are central in number theory because of the fundamental theorem of arithmetic: every natural number greater than 1 is either a prime itself or can be factorized as a product of primes that is unique up to their order.

 - Press the

-keys to start the application without debugging. - This will cause Visual Studio to compile the code and to run the application.
+CTRL+F5keys to start the application without debugging. - This will cause Visual Studio to compile the code and to run the application.
 A console window will open asking you to enter an integer value.

 - Format your code by pressing